Corters22/ETL-Project/README.md

 ## DATA LOADING (PGAdmin SQL)

+ - Created a new database called IMDb_db
+ - Wrote a [schema](https://github.com/Corters22/ETL-Project/blob/main/schema.sql) to create the tables in the database and set primary keys for each dataset
  - Created primary & foreign keys
- - Created a new database called IMDb_db
- - Wrote a Schema to create the tables in the database and setting primary keys for each dataset
  - Imported all three normalized datasets successfully in SQL server
  - Generated some queries to show how the data can be useful to analysts in the future
  - Created ERD Diagram that shows how all the different normalized tables are related